wuyang1002431655/tango_with_django_19/manuscript/chapter5-database-setup.md

 1. First, create your new model(s) in your Django application's `models.py` file.
 2. Update `admin.py` to include and register your new model(s).
-3. Perform the migration `$ python manage.py makemigrations`.
+3. Perform the migration `$ python manage.py makemigrations <app_name>`.
 4. Apply the changes `$ python manage.py migrate`.
 This will create the necessary infrastructure within the database for your new model(s).
 5. Create/edit your population script for your new model(s).

 Invariably, there will be times when you will have to delete your database.
 When this happens, run the following commands from the `manage.py` module.

 1. `migrate` your database - this will set everything up in the new database.
 Ensure that your app is listed in the migrations that are committed.
-If it is not, run the `makemigrations <appname>` command, where `<appname>` is the name of your app.
+If it is not, run the `makemigrations <app_name>` command, where `<app_name>` is the name of your app.
 2. Create a new administrative account with the `createsuperuser` command.

 X> ### Exercises